hardwario/website/content/academy/how-to-flash-firmware.en.md

 ---
-title: 'Instal the right firmware, or “brain”, to your box'
+title: 'Install the right firmware, or “brain”, to your box'
 draft: false
 date: 2019-09-20T07:29:12.756Z
 weight: 30